CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_read.md

 # Reading

-What do we need to read?
+What do I need to read the spreadsheet?

 - The spreadsheet ID
 - The range in A1 notation